CentsOfFate/Shoreline-Watch/README.md

-# Shoreline-Watch
+# Shoreline Watch - Data Warehouse Project
-Data Warehouse Project - Watch Company
+This project is demonstrating a Data Warehouse using an online watch retailer and visualizing the data with Seaborn, Matplotlib and Power BI

 ## Power BI